andy-maier/python-garbagetracker/docs/background.rst

   objects with circular references to become uncollectable just because they have a ``__del__()`` method.

-* reference counting bugs in Python modules implemented in native languages such as C may cause objects to be uncollectable.
+* Reference counting bugs in Python modules implemented in native languages such as C may cause objects to be uncollectable.
 For example, a Python module implemented in C could properly increase an object reference upon creation but forget to decrease it upon deletion.
 That will prevent the reference count